okeefm/s3g/doc/Preprocessor.markdown

 ###Skeinforge 50 Preprocessor
 A preprocessor that is meant to be run on a .gcode file skeined by skeinforge-50 WITHOUT start and end gcodes.

+    * Removes M104 commands if they do not include a T code
     * Removes M105
     * Removes M101
     * Removes M103